top of page

 HIERARCHY AND AUTHORITY

-We do use two customs to encourage that openness.
-On the mat, we call the teacher "sensei," which simply means "teacher" in Japanese but is a mild honorific--it connotes respect for teaching.
-After the sensei demonstrates, either to the group or one-on-one, students bow to them.
-These two customs do not replace an open attitude but they can be a good reminder.
+We use two customs to encourage shoshin.
+On the mat, we call the teacher "sensei," which simply means "teacher" in Japanese but is an honorific--it connotes respect for teaching.
+And after the sensei demonstrates, either to the group or one-on-one, students bow to them.
+These two customs do not replace an open attitude, but they can help you maintain one.

-These two customs have been abused millions of times, in many communities of practice.
-If bowing to an authority figure or calling the teacher sensei brings up discomfort in you, that is understandable in this moment.
-Come talk to me about it.
+If bowing to an authority figure or calling the teacher sensei brings up discomfort in you, come talk to me about it.

 Also remember that these customs are only useful on the mat.
 Please do not bow or refer to the teacher as sensei off the mat.